Fedict/best-tools/java/README.md

 ## Unzip tool

-Recursively unzip the BeST-zip file: the big ZIP file contains another set of ZIP files.
-The output directory must already exist.
+Recursively unzip the BeST-zip file.
+The BeST ZIP [full download file](https://opendata.bosa.be/) (+/- 340 MB) contains another set of ZIP files, unzipping all of them requires +/- 13 GB disk space.
+The output directory will be created if it does not exist.

 Usage: